A New Objective Definition of Quantum Entanglement as Potential Coding of Intensive and Effective Relations: Restoring an Objective Account of Entanglement

 {\sc Objective Theoretical Knowledge:} The knowledge provided by an objective physical representation.
 The knowledge provided by the representation is always objective, in the sense that the subject is completely {\it detached} from the represented state of affairs; and complete, in the sense that it cannot be transformed by an epistemic gain of knowledge.

-{\sc Subjective Empirical Knowledge:} The knowledge collected by (empirical) subjects through measurements within a lab.
-This praxis must presuppose a specific theoretical representation of the state of affairs under analysis.
+{\sc Subjective Empirical Knowledge:} The knowledge collected by (empirical) subjects through measurements within a lab which requires a specific theoretical representation of the state of affairs under analysis.
 The epistemic {\it praxis} of measuring a physical quantity is not contained in the mathematical formalism.
 Epistemic knowledge can be complete or incomplete depending of the technical capabilities and the empirical data collected by a subject (or agent).

 {\sc Objective Theoretical Interaction:} An interaction described within a theory.
 An objective interaction describes the way in which the elements ---described within the theoretical representation--- relate between each other ---{\it within} the representation.
 For example, a crash of particles as described by classical mechanics or the interaction of two fields according to electromagnetism are cases of objective interactions.